Railroad Machine Operator Injuries

 Injured railroad workers must meet specific qualifications to be eligible for FELA benefits.
 They must provide evidence that negligence on the part of the rail carrier resulted in the injuries.
 Most railroad workers, such as machine operators, sustain severe injuries such as cancer, head trauma, and broken bones.
 An experienced railroad injury lawyer can be instrumental in helping injury victims prove negligence and obtain FELA benefits.
 Speak to an attorney to learn about reporting machine operator injuries.

-The Common Types of Injuries and Damages in FELA Claims
+What Are The Common Types of Machine Operator Injuries and Damages?

 Machine operators can suffer various injuries when working on and around various Maintenance of Way equipment as well as locomotives and trains.
 These catastrophic injuries can include head and neck injuries, internal injuries, and broken bones.
 In some cases, accidents can result in amputations, burn injuries, and spinal cord injuries.